yogeshbhutkar/gutenberg/packages/element/README.md

 ### Platform

 Component used to detect the current Platform being used.
-Use Platform.OS === 'web' to detect if running on web enviroment.
+Use Platform.OS === 'web' to detect if running on web environment.

 This is the same concept as the React Native implementation.